OrangeCat-Technologies/syntx-ds-visualiser/embed/README.md

 ## Test bundle

-Next you can test to see the complete Data Formulator app by opening `/embed/index.html` in your browser.
+Next you can test to see the complete DS Visualiser app by opening `/embed/index.html` in your browser.
 You can do this by double-clicking in your file explorer (this would use the `file://` protocol).

 To test cross-frame messaging, launch `postMessageTest.html` which hosts the app in an iframe, and has buttons to send commands such as `load data`.